architect/arc.codes/src/views/docs/en/get-started/quickstart.md

 description: Get started quickly with Architect
 ---

-> Architect is a simple framework for building and delivering powerful [Functional Web Apps (FWAs)](https://fwa.dev) on AWS
+> Architect is a simple framework for building and delivering powerful functional web apps on AWS

 ## Create a new project